 ISTC ia01346000; Goff A1346; BMC III 695; GW 2929; CIBN A-722; BSB-Ink A-880.

 |Shelf-mark:||Sp Coll Bh8-e.10 (see main library entry for this item)|

 John Greenlaw (d.
-1566) of Haddington, vicar of Keith Humbie: inscription on a1r “Johannes Greynlawe hadingtonanus me possidet A[nn]o 1537” followed by the motto “S[ingulariter] in spe”; a similar inscription on a2r; see Durkan & Ross, 105.
+1566) of Haddington, vicar of Keith Humbie: inscription on a1r of first item in volume “Johannes Greynlawe hadingtonanus me possidet A[nn]o 1537” followed by the motto “S[ingulariter] in spe”; see Durkan & Ross, p.
+105.

 |Leaf size:||293 x 208 mm.|

 |Annotations:||Frequent marginal annotations, “nota” marks and underlining in a 16th-century hand; occasional pointing hands; a front flyleaf contains a half page of theological notes (unidentified), written in a 16th-century hand, which are continued on the final blank page (n6v) of the De trinitate and on two flyleaves following it.|